A Catholic women’s ministry calling women to greater holiness

 Joy and a sense of humor — There is a palpable joy that graces every WINE event and humor that radiates from those who have embraced the cross and give joyfully of their time, talent, and treasure.

 Boldness and passion — Women of WINE are empowered to proclaim the Gospel with renewed conviction and hope.
 They find confidence and joy leading in ways they never imagined they could.

 Community — It does not matter if she is 22 years old or 92 years old, the most common phrase uttered by a women participants is, “I feel like I belong.”

 Constant Prayer — Everything in WINE is soaked in prayer and in Scripture.
 Lectio Divina is taught and encouraged in WINE books and accompanying journals such as Created to Relate: God’s Design for Peace and Joy, and Walk in Her Sandals: Experiencing Christ’s Passion through the Eyes of Women.
 WINE’s latest book, Gaze Upon Jesus: Experiencing Christ’s Childhood through the Eyes of Women introduces visio divina (praying with images) while still engaging the reader in lectio divina.

 New in ardor and expression, WINE pairs well with established women’s groups, or it can stand alone as a way to invite women into transforming relationships with their sisters in Christ — and, most importantly, into a deeper relationship with God the Father, Son, and Spirit.

 Kelly Wahlquist is a Catholic speaker and founder of Women In the New Evangelization (WINE).
-She is Associate Director of the Archbishop Harry J. Flynn Catechetical Institute and author of Created to Relate: God’s Design for Peace & Joy and editor of Walk in Her Sandals, and Gaze Upon Jesus.
+She is the Director of the Archbishop Harry J. Flynn Catechetical Institute and author of Created to Relate: God’s Design for Peace & Joy and editor of Walk in Her Sandals, and Gaze Upon Jesus.

 This article was originally published in Catechist magazine, September 2018